INSEAD: History

-INSEAD was founded in 1957 by venture capitalist Georges Doriot, Claude Janssen, and Olivier Giscard d'Estaing.
-Original seed money was provided by the Paris Chamber of Commerce.
-The school was originally based in the Château de Fontainebleau before locating to its current Europe Campus in 1967.
-The original name of the school was "Institut Européen d'Administration des Affaires’ which was later shortened to INSEAD.
+INSEAD was founded in 1957 by venture capitalist Georges Doriot and his former students Claude Janssen, and Olivier Giscard d'Estaing.
+The original seed money was provided by the Paris Chamber of Commerce.

-In 2000, the school opened a second campus in Singapore, and in 2007, it established a Centre in Abu Dhabi primarily for research and executive education, which later achieved campus status in 2010.
-In 2020, INSEAD opened the INSEAD San Francisco Hub for Business Innovation.

-In 2012, INSEAD joined the Sorbonne University Alliance as a founding member, collaborating with other specialized institutions to contribute to the development of a leading multidisciplinary university.
+Administration

+Legal status

+INSEAD operates as a non-profit association under French law with the purpose of promoting education of management.
+This legal status positions it as a private higher education institution, emphasizing its focus on management education without profit motives.

+Affiliation

+INSEAD is a founding member of Sorbonne Universities Association, created in 2012, and remain associated with the public multi-disciplinary research-based Sorbonne University, created in 2018 from the merger of some member institutions of association.

 Campuses

 INSEAD's founding campus (the Europe Campus) is located in Fontainebleau, near Paris, France.
-The second campus (the Asia Campus) is in the one-north district of Singapore next to one-north MRT station and the third campus (the Middle East Campus) is located in Abu Dhabi.
+The second campus (the Asia Campus) is in the one-north district of Singapore next to one-north MRT station, and the third campus (the Middle East Campus) is located in Abu Dhabi.
 INSEAD expanded its presence to North America in 2020 with the opening of the INSEAD San Francisco Hub for Business Innovation.

+The European and Asian campuses are considered to be equal in terms of status.
+Professors are rotated between campuses; so are students.

 Grande école system

-INSEAD is a grande école, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
-Similar to the Ivy League in the United States, Oxbridge in the UK, and the C9 League in China, grandes écoles are academic institutions that admit students through a competitive process.
+At its inception, INSEAD was not originally a grande école, a French system of institution of higher education that is separate from, but parallel and connected to, the main framework of the French public university system.
+However, the school joined the Conférence des Grandes Écoles in 2017.

+Grandes écoles are academic institutions that admit students through a competitive process.